Hives/airport-challenge-javascript/all-the-gory-details.md

 Here's how I would approach this:

 - TDD a plane object that knows whether it's flying or not, whether it's at an airport, and if so, which one.
-- Have the `airport.land()` method call a `plane.land()` method when landing a plane, which will perform various checks on the plane such as whether it's flying, or whether it's at another airport.
+- Have the `airport.land()` method call a `plane.land()` method when landing a plane, which will perform various checks on the plane such as whether it's flying, or whether it's at another airport, and modify its status if appropriate.
 - Do the equivalent for `airport.takeOff()` with a `plane.takeOff()` method.

 For completeness I would like to come back and do this, but my main purpose for this project is to document and reflect on my process for learning a new language.
 The implementation of these last stages won't involve anything I haven't already done in this project.
 I'd use dependency injection to separate the implementation of `plane` and `airport`, and ensure the tests are independent.
 I would need to implement feature tests too which would check the interaction of the two classes.
 But for now I think I've got plenty of material I can use to reflect on my process of learning a new language.